maphew/shortcutter/README.rst

-Shortcut
+Shortcutter
 ========

 |pypibadge| |docsbadge|

-Shortcut is a cross platform command line application and API for creating shortcuts.
+Shortcutter is a cross platform command line application and API for creating shortcuts.

-``shortcut`` will do its best to find your app, searching for the usual suspects in the usual places (i.e. those in the PATH), or you can give it a full path.
+``shortcutter`` will do its best to find your app, searching for the usual suspects in the usual places (i.e. those in the PATH), or you can give it a full path.

 To create desktop and menu shortcuts for ``python``: